vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 We start the configuration of our web app by creating a `Router` where we can add custom handler functions for our routes.
 To properly handle the authentication state we need to create a `SessionStore` and attach it to the `Router`.
 The `SessionStore` is used by our OAuth2/OpenID Connect infrastructure to associate authentication information with a session.
-Btw. the `SessionStore` can also be clustered if you need to distribute the server-side state.
+By the way, the `SessionStore` can also be clustered if you need to distribute the server-side state.

 Note that if you want to keep your server stateless but still want to support clustering, then you could provide your own implementation of a `SessionStore` which stores the session information